Rainet473/Matrix---Real-Estate/README.md

 ### Instructions to run the GUI:
 1. Run all the instructions given in the create.sql file
 2. Run all the instructions given in the insert.sql file (Make sure you are using the database 'matrix_real_estate'
+3. Open database.py and edit the default parameters of the function 'establish_connection'.
+(Set the password and user for your mysql-server)
-3. Run main.py (It will open the GUI)
+4. Run main.py (It will open the GUI)

 You can now play with the GUI and find out what all it can do.
 Hope you like this project! :)